 - 2011-2013 – Seoul National University, School of Biological Sciences, South Korea – Visiting Researcher.

 - 2008-2013 – Lincoln University, Ecology Department, New Zealand – Molecular Research Assistant.

 - 2005-2007 – University of Missouri-Columbia, Department of Biomedical Sciences – Research Assistant.

-Fountain, E. D. and Wratten, S. D. July 2013.
+Fountain, E. D. and Wratten, S. D. 2013.
 A narrative of agriculture and biodiversity loss.
-Ecosystem services in New Zealand – Conditions and trends.
+In: Ecosystem services in New Zealand – Conditions and trends.
+J. R. Dymond (Editor).
 Manaaki Whenua Press, New Zealand.

 Fountain, E. D., Wiseman, B. H., Cruickshank, R. H., and Paterson, A. M. 2013.
 The ecology and conservation of Hadramphus tuberculatus (Pascoe 1877) (Coleoptera: Curculionidae: Molytinae).
 Journal of Insect Conservation 17(4): 737-745.